Rio Hondo College logo

 Transfers to: CSU

-This course is for students interested in broadcasting for television.
-Students learn the principles and techniques of broadcast news with special reference to the gathering and writing of news for television, script writing, and interviewing; and the procedures and techniques of presenting the news for broadcast.
-This course covers law and ethics; producing news packages; live-to-tape packages; and live shots including SOT/VO, producing, and directing.
-Students will have the opportunity to produce the “Rio News” weekly segments for the El Paisano digital newspaper.
+This course is intended for students interested in broadcasting for television.
+Students learn the principles and techniques of broadcast news, including gathering and writing news for television, script writing and interviewing, and the procedures and techniques of presenting the news for broadcast.
+This course covers law and ethics, producing news packages, live-to-tape packages, and live shots, including voiceover-to-sound (VO/SOT), producing, and directing.
+In the course, students have the opportunity to produce the “Río News” weekly segments for the El Paisano digital newspaper.

 Select one: MATH 130 / MATH 130H / PSY 190 / MATH 150 (IGETC GE 2)GE3.0†